turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 If it does not exist the toolbelt will create one for you.

-In case you see this error: `Could not generate key: "ssh-keygen" is not recognized as a internal or external command operable program or batch file`, get the location of your git folder and add it to you system path.
+In case you see this error, get the location of your git folder and add it to you system path.

+{% terminal %}
+Could not generate key: "ssh-keygen" is not recognized as a internal or external command operable program or batch file.
+{% endterminal %}

 You can learn how to add an additional path to your system [here](http://www.java.com/en/download/help/path.xml).

 ## Java